Astro-Discs-TX/medusa/.changeset/shy-pugs-cough.md

 "@medusajs/utils": patch
 ---

-refactor: use module name as the snapshot name
+feat: use module name as the snapshot name